 Students will remain in his/her school of origin while the dispute regarding transportation costs are being resolved.
 The LEA POC will provide written notification to all parties of the school's transportation plan for the student.
-Should any party wish to challenge the plan, they must provide such challenge in written challenge and shall conduct the meeting as soon as possible.
+Should any party wish to challenge the plan, they must provide such challenge in writing within a time frame and manner as prescribed by the LEA POC.
+The LEA POC must then schedule a meeting upon the receipt of the written challenge and shall conduct then shall make as soon as possible.
 The LEA DCFS Liaison shall, as part of the meeting, allow for a complete presentation by both parties of all relevant facts and statements pertaining to the student's transportation to and from the school of origin.
 The LEA DCFS Liaison shall make a written determination after the conclusion of the dispute resolution meeting.
 The determination is final and will be based upon guidelines set forth in the Transportation and Best Interest Guidelines.
-DCFS has the final say if a resolution cannot be
+DCFS has the final say if a resolution cannot be determined.

-Student will remain in his/her school of origin while the dispute regarding transportation costs are being resolved.
+Students will remain in his/her school of origin while the dispute regarding transportation costs are being resolved.
 The LEA POC will provide written notification to all parties of the school's transportation plan for the student.
 Should any party wish to challenge the plan, they must provide such challenge in writing within a time frame and manner as prescribed by the LEA POC.
 The LEA POC must then schedule a meeting upon the receipt of the written challenge and shall conduct the meeting as soon as possible.
 The LEA DCFS Liaison shall, as part of the meeting, allow for a complete presentation by both parties of all relevant facts and statements pertaining to the student's transportation to and from the school of origin.
 The LEA DCFS Liaison shall make a written determination after the conclusion of the dispute resolution meeting.
-The determination is final and will be based upon guidelines set forth in the Transportation and Best Interest GuidelinesDCFS has the final say if a resolution cannot be
+The determination is final and will be based upon guidelines set forth in the Transportation and Best Interest Guidelines.
+DCFS has the final say if a resolution cannot be determined.